 Our region has rapidly lost wetlands due to insufficient legal protections

 Over the last two decades, as storms have become more intense and more disastrous, our region has permanently lost hundreds of thousands of acres of wetlands to rapid commercial and residential development.
 This could have been avoided with better legal protections for wetlands.
 For decades, the only legal protections for wetlands in Texas have existed at the federal level, through the Clean Water Act.
 But in our region in particular, the U.S. Army Corps of Engineers, the federal agency with oversight of wetlands, has historically failed to enforce these protections outside of the 100-year floodplain.
-As a result, within our region, more than 80% of wetlands have been lost regionally to development in the past 25 years were outside the 100-year floodplain.
+As a result, within our region, more than 80% of wetlands that have been lost regionally to development in the past 25 years were outside the 100-year floodplain.
 Without any change in the Corps’ oversight within our region, we should expect to lose at least 100,000 more acres of wetlands to development in the next four decades–with grave consequences for local water quality, flood resilience, and environmental justice.
 Although flooding affects communities across our region, it compounds historic inequities and hits socially vulnerable communities hardest.

 A glimmer of progress under the Obama administration, setbacks under the Trump administration

 Working on the backdrop of decades of Supreme Court precedent, the Obama administration aimed to create a definition of “waters of the United States” that would make water and wetland protections across the United States more consistent and rooted in the latest available science.
 The final definition, known as the Clean Water Rule, created specific protections for Texas coastal prairie wetlands and specifically acknowledged their relationship to our local bayous and bays.
 Within days of taking office, President Trump ordered the EPA and Corps to undo the Clean Water Rule, as part of a broader effort to dismantle environmental protections across the country.
 The resulting Navigable Water Protection Rule, finalized in 2020 and dubbed the Dirty Water Rule by environmental advocates, stripped our region’s wetlands of almost any protection, with worrisome consequences for local efforts to improve flood resilience.
-(Late last month, as federal agencies began the process of repealing that rule, a federal judge in Arizona ruled that the Trump-era regulation contains serious legal errors and will cause serious harm to our nation’s waters if left in place.)

 New hope for local wetlands, as well as environmental justice and climate resilience, under the Biden administration